wth-mvp-s/LT/git/git-quiz.md

 - [ ] Nothing, cloning is not a supported git function
 - [ ] A copy of the repository would be created on the hosting platform

 #### Q15.
-How can you display a list of files added or modified in a specific commit?
+How can you display a list of files added or modified in a specific commit? ok

 - [ ] Find the commit in the remote repository, as that's the only place that kind of information is stored.
 - [x] Use the `diff-tree` command with the commit hash.